MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 - AD RMS is configured as a single AD RMS root cluster, with configured rights templates.

+- AD RMS is running in [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx).

+- The AD RMS servers are configured to use SSL/TLS with a valid x.509 certificate that is trusted by the AD RMS client computers.

 - Directory synchronization is configured between your on-premises Active Directory and Azure Active Directory, and users who will use AD RMS protection are configured for single sign-on.

 - If you will share documents and emails that are protected by AD RMS with others outside your organization: AD RMS is configured for explicitly defined trusts in a direct point-to-point relationship with the other organizations by using either trusted user domains (TUDs) or federated trusts that are created by using Active Directory Federation Services (AD FS).

 - Users have a version of Office that is Office 2013 or later, running on Windows 7 or later.
+Note that Office 2010 and Office 2007 is not supported for this scenario.

 - The [Azure Information Protection client](info-protect-client.md) is version **1.0.233** or later.